Esme doesn't say anything as she drives me home.

 I watch as her shoulders rise with a deep breath.
-"Then a few weeks before I was to graduate, I got pregnant with you."
+"Then a few weeks before I was to graduate, I became pregnant with you."

 The tears are streaming down her face now.
 She makes no attempt to wipe them away.
 She's shaking her head in small shakes.
 "Your dad knew I was going to California as soon as I could.
-He even had plans to go into the military and we were going to wait on each other.
-And as soon as his four years were up he was going to join me in L.A."
+He had plans to go into the military and we were going to wait on each other, and as soon as his four years were up he was going to join me in L.A."

 She cuts me off with her hand slapping the table, some of the papers flying to the floor.
 "Let me say this, Bella." she wipes her nose.

 "Please don't think for one second, that if I could go back in time and change things that I'd pick my dream over you.
 I swear to God Bella, I wouldn't, never in a million lifetimes.
 You and your brother are the best things to have ever happened to me.
 I love you both more than anything, especially some childish dream I had.
 You two ...and your father are the reason for my existence, I know that now.
 I am so blessed and not a day goes by that I don't realize that.
 But dreams don't die; they forever live inside of you.
 You never forget how much happiness they once gave you.
 It's like when you read a book, you live in another world for a little while, that's what your dreams do too.
 Even now when I remember, I go back to being seventeen...back when the world was my oasis and my dreams were coming true and nothing was impossible.
 Then my phone rings.
 Or my alarm goes off and I wake up.
 And I'm here.
 And my dreams are no longer my own.
 There will always be a part of me, however small, that will always wonder what might of happened and it's that little-bitty piece of me... that piece breaks now for you."

 She finally turns toward me, her hands reach out and cover mine.